ozkary/ozkary.github.io/dep-book/chapters/07-data-engineering-process-fundamentals-discovery-exercise.md

 DIVISION | Represents the Line originally the station belonged to BMT, IRT, or IND
 DATE     | Represents the date (MM-DD-YY)
-TIME     | Represents the time (hh:mm:ss) for a scheduled audit event DESc     | Represent the "REGULAR" scheduled audit event (Normally occurs every 4 hours).
+TIME     | Represents the time (hh:mm:ss) for a scheduled audit event DESC     | Represent the "REGULAR" scheduled audit event (Normally occurs every 4 hours).
 Audits may occur more that 4 hours due to planning, or troubleshooting activities.
 Additionally, there may be a "RECOVR AUD" entry: This refers to missed audit that was recovered.
 ENTRIES  | The cumulative entry register value for a device EXIST    | The cumulative exit register value for a device